- Do I need a B.A. or a B.F.A. in Film to be considered for admission?

 The portfolio may include one or more of the following:

-If possible, please submit the portfolio work online.
+We cannot accept portfolio submissions outside of the Graduate Division's official application.
+Please submit the portfolio work using online formats, through your application.
 You may use any widely available website (e.g., Vimeo, YouTube, Flickr, etc.) that does not require an account to access the website.
-If appropriate, you can send a hard copy of your portfolio to the Graduate Program Coordinator.
+Please make sure your submission is not password-protected, or be sure to include the password in your application.

 We understand that not all applicants will have a portfolio, especially those whose background is predominatly in critical studies.
 Each application will be assessed on their merits, so lack of a portfolio is not necessarily an obstacle to admission, depending on the candidate.